mk-fg/feedjack/README.md

 	* Sane, configurable logging in feedjack_update, without re-inventing the wheel via encode, prints and a tons of if's.

+	* Ability to use adaptive feed-check interval, based on average feed activity, so feeds that get updated once a year won't be polled every hour.

 	* "immutable" flag for feeds, so their posts won't be re-fetched if their content or date changes (for feeds that have "commets: N" thing).